Frequently Asked Questions

 - How are you going to handle those with serious drug and alcohol addictions?

-We are a Behavior Based facility, so people can stay in the shelter and housing if they follow rules of behavior.
+We are a Behavior Based facility, so people can stay in housing if they follow rules of behavior.
 We provide case management for each individual coming into our services.
 We make referrals and facilitate transportation to detox facilities and substance abuse programs.
 We assist people obtaining health and social service benefits.
 We encourage 12 Step Group participation.

 - What is the security going to look like?
 Will you have on-site security at all times?